carlobellettini/tdd-coach/docs/DESIGN.md

 ## Overview

 TDD Coach is an educational application designed to help users learn Test-Driven Development through guided kata exercises.
-The application provides real-time feedback from an AI coach (using the Anthropic Claude API) to guide users through the TDD cycle.
+The application provides real-time feedback from an AI coach (e.g., using the Anthropic Claude API) to guide users through the TDD cycle.

 ## Core Features